 If your life is lived with the aim of getting better, this is admirable.
 But if you seek recovery full-time your life is also in a way centred on being ill.

-It is a really positive step if, as much as possible, we can also live our life around what we can do now.
+It is a positive step if, as much as possible, we can also live our life around what we can do now.

 It is truly wonderful if we can take a step towards accepting ourselves and our life in this moment.
 Spiritual acceptance is especially powerful.